linode/docs/docs/networking/dns/dns-manager-overview.md

 Sometimes you may need to find the current DNS information for a domain.
 There are two great tools for doing this:

 -   **dig**: Look up individual DNS entries.
 For example, you can find the IP address where your domain resolves.
--   **WHOIS**: Find your registrar and nameserver information for your domain.
+-   **whois**: Find your registrar and nameserver information for your domain.

 If you're using a computer that runs Mac OS X or Linux, you can use these tools from the command line.
 To find your domain's IP (the primary A record), run: